 Keeping well physically is important for everyone.
-Physical activity is important for maintaining fitness and keeping muscles and joints flexible.
-There are also benefits for your mental health and it can help you get a better night's sleep.5
+Physical activity helps to maintain fitness and keep muscles and joints flexible.
+It also brings benefits for your mental health and it can aid a better night's sleep.

 Regular physical activity can reduce the risk of disability and other health problems such as high blood pressure, heart disease and osteoporosis.
-Our bodies are made to move, all living tissue benefits from exercise and weakens when movement stops.
+Our bodies are made to move - all living tissue benefits from exercise and weakens when movement stops.
 Physical activity may also help in avoiding, delaying or reducing some of the mobility problems that are associated with dementia.
 It can offer protection against falls through improved balance and strengthening of muscles.
-789

-Physical activity is also beneficial to your mental health.
+Physical activity is also beneficial for your mental health.
 There is evidence that supports the benefits of physical activity in improving mood and reducing stress.

-A study of exercise and people with Alzheimer's disease found that it improved physical health and depression.10 As physical activity provides an opportunity for social contact it can also reduce feelings of isolation and loneliness.
+A study of exercise and people with Alzheimer's disease found that it improved physical health and depression.
+As physical activity provides an opportunity for social contact it can also reduce feelings of isolation and loneliness.